 My goal is to help you attain the knowledge and skills outlined above.
 I encourage you to ask questions either in class or outside of class.
 I am usually available via email most weekends and evenings.
-I also encourage you to work with your partner or group (except when specifically instructed to work as an individual), but simply copying someone else's work does not help you obtain the knowledge and skills necessary.
-I warn you in advance that I am a systems accountant.
-I rarely check my voice mail, so please send email messages if I don't answer my office phone.
+I also encourage you to work with your partner or group, except when specifically instructed to work as an individual.
+Simply copying someone else's work will be detected and addressed.
+I warn you in advance that I am an IT auditor/accountant.
+I rarely check my office voice mail, so please text me or send me email, don't rely on office voicemail.